F-35 Hot Turns: Enhancing Survivability and Lethality

 |0

-This work, F-35 Hot Turns: Enhancing Survivability and Lethality [Image 9 of 9], by 1st Lt.
+This work, F-35 Hot Turns: Enhancing Survivability and Lethality, by 1st Lt.
 Rebecca Abordo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.